 A brain natriuretic peptide (BNP) test measures the amount of the BNP hormone in your blood.
 BNP is made by your heart and shows how well your heart is working.
 Normally, only a low amount of BNP is found in your blood.
 But if your heart has to work harder than usual over a long period of time, such as from heart failure, the heart releases more BNP, increasing the blood level of BNP.

 Why It Is Done

-- Check for heart failure.
-A doctor may think you have heart failure if you are having problems such as trouble breathing and swelling (edema) in the arms or legs.
+Check to see if you have heart failure.
+A doctor may think that you have heart failure if you are having problems such as trouble breathing or swelling in your legs.